Binary Search Tree in Action (Post-order)

 }

-Look at this code framework.
-When do you think you need to write code in the post-order position?
+Based on this framework, when should you write code in the post-order position?

-If the task for the current node depends on the results from its left and right subtrees, you need to use post-order traversal.
+If what the current node needs to do depends on the results of its left and right subtrees, you should use post-order traversal.

 int maxSumBST(TreeNode root);